LeDomme/cad_models/Sortimo_L-Boxx_mini_Compartment_separator/README.md

 The separators are only half the compartment size to safe print time and filament, I used double-sided tape to secure the separators.
 The separators reach the lid, so nothing will get mixed.

+Hint: The lettering is only visible in the slicer and will not be part of the final print :)

 ## Print Settings
 Supports: no